Turkey's Erdogan needs thicker skin, EU's Tusk says

 Tusk said press freedom was a “permanent topic” of his talks with Turkish leaders which have produced the deal under which Turkey is taking back all refugees and migrants who reach Greek islands in return for concessions from the European Union.

-Recalling his own jailing in the 1980s for opposing Poland’s communist government, Tusk recalled that Erdogan, too, had been imprisoned in 1999 for criticizing Turkey’s then rulers.
+Recalling his own jailing in the 1980s for opposing Poland’s communist government, Tusk recalled that Erdogan, too, had been imprisoned in 1999 for criticising Turkey’s then rulers.

 “Thirty years ago, I was imprisoned for being critical of the regime,” Tusk said late on Saturday.
 “My good friend, President Erdogan, 15 years later also had a similar experience for expressing his views.”

-Many EU lawmakers criticize Erdogan’s crackdown on critics, including a lawsuit against a comedian in Germany.
+Many EU lawmakers criticise Erdogan’s crackdown on critics, including a lawsuit against a comedian in Germany.

 Tusk said: ”As a politician, I have learned and accepted to have a thick skin and I have no expectation that the press will treat me with special care; quite the opposite.